Skyoung93/MDCommunity/README.md

     'userHugged': boolean

 entry to each post and comment to emulate that.
 This way the record of whether you've hugged the post/comment will persist after a reload.

+I also added a small delay function to the API calls to simulate a real network, since the json-server is near instant and is something that would def be removed in any other context.